 Parts of the wood are known to date from at least 1860 which is why there is such a rich flora and fauna.

 There are no formal footpaths in Selm Muir wood.
 There are level sections of forest road and some informal tracks through the wood.
-However, thanks to a group of over 30 Kirknewton volunteers working with the forestry commission, the track has been improved for spring and summer 2013.
+However, thanks to a group of over 30 Kirknewton volunteers working with the forestry commission, the track has been improved.
 In 2015 a new path from Selm Muir Wood to Little Vantage and on to West Linton and Peebles was built by Friends of the Pentlands.

 The Pentland Hills Regional Park is a living, working landscape, which offers great opportunities to experience and enjoy the outdoors.
 Sculpted by glaciers and water, then shaped by people’s interactions over thousands of years, the Pentland Hills are a special place for everyone.
 Cycling, horse riding and walking maps are available for this area.